Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/deck_of_many_things.md

+---
+category: items
+layout: page
 name: Deck of Many Things
-type: item
+tag: item

-# Deck of Many Things
+title: Deck of Many Things
+---

 _Wondrous item, legendary_

 Usually found in a box or pouch, this deck contains a number of cards made of ivory or vellum.
 Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-two.